Dichobune: Late history

 In 1902, German palaeontologist Max Schlosser described an upper jaw from mineral deposits in the German locality of Eselsberg that was held in State Museum of Natural History Stuttgart, comparing it in size to that of D. Campichi.
 Based on dental differences, he erected the species D. Fraasi.
-Later in 1906, Swiss palaeontologist Hans Georg Stehlin reconfirmed the validities and placements of D. leporina, D. robertiana, and D. Langi but did not refute the validities of other species previously classified to it.
-Stehlin added another the name D. leporina major (or D. leporina var. major) to dental fossils from the French phosphorite deposits of Caylux.
-He also erected two species: D. nobilis, basing it off of a maxilla fragment with molars from the Swiss locality of Egerkingen; and D. spinifera using a partial maxilla from Mormont in the Natural History Museum of Basel.
+Later in 1906, Swiss palaeontologist Hans Georg Stehlin validated the taxonomic statuses and placements of D. leporina, D. robertiana, and D. Langi.
+Stehlin also studied dental fossils from the French phosphorite deposits of Caylux, assigning them to another named subspecies D. leporina major (or D. leporina var. major).
+He also erected two species: D. nobilis, basing it off of a maxilla fragment with molars from Egerkingen; and D. spinifera using a partial maxilla from Mormont in the Natural History Museum of Basel.
 He also suggested that D. Mülleri should be reclassified to a different genus.
 In 1908, Stehlin transferred "D." mülleri into Haplobunodon and tentatively reclassified both "D." Campichii and "D." suillus into Cebochoerus.
 He then followed up by synonymizing D. pygmaea with Pseudamphimeryx schlosseri and reclassified both D. nobilis and D. spinifera into their own genus Hyperdichobune in 1910.
 Stehlin also provisionally reclassified "D." obliquus into Haplomeryx.

-In 1972, French palaeontologist Jean Sudre relisted "D" langi as a species of Hyperdichobune.
+In 1972, French palaeontologist Jean Sudre relisted "D." langi as a species of Hyperdichobune.
 He later erected D. sigei in 1978, having named it after fellow palaeontologist Bernard Sigé and designated its holotype based on an upper molar from the French locality of Lavergne.
-He also designated Cebochoerus siullus within the subgenus Gervachoerus; Gervachoerus has later been considered to be a distinct cebochoerid genus.
+He also classified within Cebochoerus siullus the subgenus Gervachoerus; Gervachoerus has later been considered to be a distinct cebochoerid genus.

 In 1980, Michel Brunet and Sudre studied a nearly complete skull from the French commune of Villebramar that dated to the Early Oligocene and was held at a fossil collection at the University of Poitiers.
 They designated the name D. jehennei to it, deriving its etymology after Yves Jehenne, who was a major contributor to fossil collections from Villebramar.
 In 1986, British palaeontologist Jerry J. Hooker reclassified "Cebochoerus" campichii into another cebochoerid genus Acotherulum.
-In addition to European specimens designated as Dichobune sp., one other from the Lushi Province of the Chinese province of Henan has been assigned the same provisional name as well.
+In addition to European specimens designated as Dichobune sp., one other from the Lushi Province of the Chinese province of Henan has been assigned the same name.
 A lower jaw from the Heti Formation of Henan that was previously assigned to ?Dichobune sp. has since been reassigned to another artiodactyl genus Limeryx.